simonemberton/Introduction_to_Creative_Coding/Week_07/Week_07.md

   <img width="500" height="400" src="./images/capture4.JPG">
 </p>

-When you get here, come and find me for a digital high five.
+When you get here, come and find me for a congratulatory high five.

 Now let's play: